Angelica's Journey. The Sequel to "The Yearning." Free Longer Story

 Angelica shivered slightly as she left the cozy tent.
 Mist had descended as they slept.
 She looked over at the fire and saw that it was still burning bravely.
 Leo must have been adding sticks to it in the night.
 She stood studying his sleeping form for a moment.
 He looked warm and seemed to be in a deep sleep, a knitted beanie protecting his head from the damp.

 Angelica walked towards the dense copse of trees beyond her truck.
 The light from her torch cast a frail beam through the trees.
 For the first time since arriving, Angelica felt a shiver of fear.
 The mist made her feel disoriented, and the sound of water falling no longer sounded inviting.
-It sounded harsh and insistant in her ears.
+It sounded harsh and insistent in her ears.

 She left the copse as quickly as she could, but the mist had thickened.
 She struggled to make out the light from the campfire.
 Disoriented, she turned to the right: some light was shining there: actually, it felt like the light was walking towards her.
 Perhaps Leo had come looking for her.